Student Jane Chambers Playwriting Contest

 The Jane Chambers Student Playwriting Award recognizes plays and performance texts created by cis/trans/female-identifying women that present a feminist perspective and contain significant opportunities for female performers.
 This competition is open to both graduate and undergraduate students.
 The Jane Chambers Award for emergent playwrights encourages diversity of style and content.
 All forms of drama are accepted, including solo performance work.

-The winning play will receive a staged reading at the annual Women and Theatre Program pre-conference, which will be held August 1st in Boston, Massachusetts prior to the American Theatre in Higher Education Conference (ATHE).
+The winning play will receive a staged reading at the annual Women and Theatre Program pre-conference, which will be held in August prior to the Theatre in Higher Education Conference (ATHE).
 The student winner will receive a $250 cash prize and a year's membership in Women and Theatre.